Nelson County, Virginia

 Nelson County is a county located in the Commonwealth of Virginia, in the United States.
 As of the 2020 census, the population was 14,775.
 Its county seat is Lovingston.
 Nelson County is part of the Charlottesville, VA, Metropolitan Statistical Area.

 History

-At the time the English began settling Virginia in the 1600s, the inhabitants of what is now Nelson County were a Siouan-speaking tribe called the Nahyssan.
-They were probably connected to the Manahoac.
+At the time the English began settling Virginia in the 1600s, the inhabitants of what is now Nelson County were members of a Siouan-speaking tribe, the Nahyssan.
+It is likely they were connected to the Manahoac.

 Nelson County was created in 1807 from Amherst County.
 The government was formed the following year.
 The county is named for Thomas Nelson Jr., a signer of the U.S. Declaration of Independence, who served as Governor of Virginia in 1781.
 An earlier Virginia county, also named in his honor, became part of Kentucky when it separated from Virginia in 1792.